dortania/OpenCore-Multiboot/troubleshooting.md

 If it happens, disable/disconnect all the other disks and install windows as you would normally do, selecting the correct disk.
 If it doesn't work you [can install windows manually](./Win.md#Manually).

 ### Unsupported Disk Layout for UEFI Firmware
-You should add a msr partition [TODO](https://www.tomshardware.com/news/how-to-fix-windows-10-unsupported-disk-layout-uefi-error,35960.html)
+You should add a msr partition [(to transcribe)](https://www.tomshardware.com/news/how-to-fix-windows-10-unsupported-disk-layout-uefi-error,35960.html)

 ### WinRE doesn't work
 I suppose you have created the recovery partition.
 If you don't, you can still create it.